 But the story I will tell you now is true.
 It must be, or there would be no point in the telling.
 I am like an astronaut who walked on the moon and returned to write of feelings unimagined on earth.
 I am like a man who for years lived alone in a forgotten forest and returned to write of his trials and triumphs.
 For I am the poker player who longed to fold pocket aces before the flop at $20/40 limit hold’em, and finally did it.
 Here is my story.

 Thirteen years ago, my career as a performing musician had become too financially unreliable.
 I needed something I could count on.
 So I quit the band and became a professional poker player.
 I played in low-limit no-rake flop-games, in homes, and apartments, and church basements after bingo, and wherever else the action was.
 The games were very, very loose.
 I read a book that said to fold a lot.
 So that’s what I did, and that’s why I was able to live a life of luxury, which I define as: To never pass up a concert because of the ticket price.

 As a poker player, I was successful, which I define as: solvent.

 I studied the best player, the guy who got everyone’s respect and money.
 He did it different.
 He didn’t show cards or indicate in any way what he had after a hand was over.
 And he didn’t share his opinions on how others played or behaved.
 And he never got upset — by bad luck, by bad dealers, by bad anything.
 He was immune to it.
 And I thought, I could do that, and I should.
 I will train myself — after a lifetime of spewing information and emotion — I will teach myself to keep secrets.

-And somewhere around then is when an idea landed on me like a nearly unnoticed insect.
-To fold pocket aces before the flop.
+And somewhere around then is when this idea crept into my skull: To fold pocket aces before the flop.
 Just to do it.
 To see if I could.
 To see how it felt.